 I have previously suggested that detrital photosynthesis influences kelp blue carbon by providing an additional dimension to detrital recalcitrance (Wright et al., 2022, 2024).
 Its uniqueness among plants, as evidenced here, suggests that it may play a disproportionate role in determining the fate of macroalgal carbon.
+They key implication is that seaweed decomposition rates are not directly comparable to those of other plants.
+It is even hard to make comparisons within seaweeds when not explicitly modelling detrital photosynthesis (Kennedy and Blain, 2025).
 Most of our understanding of seaweed decomposition is based on freshly excised blades (Albright et al., 1982; Bedford and Moore, 1984; Frontier et al., 2021; Filbee-Dexter et al., 2022; Wright et al., 2022) as opposed to senescent (de Bettignies et al., 2020) or dead (Birch et al., 1983; Smith and Foreman, 1984; Brouwer, 1996) fragments.
 But as mentioned, less than half of seaweed detritus can be considered fully viable when exported.
 Additionally, decomposition experiments are usually carried out in the shallow subtidal with access to light, but proponents of seaweed carbon sinks invariably place them in the darkness of the deep sea (Krause-Jensen and Duarte, 2016; Filbee-Dexter et al., 2024).
 My meta-analysis suggests that darkness has a stronger detrimental effect on detrital photosynthesis in seaweeds than any other plant.
 If detrital photosynthesis is granted the ecological significance I attribute to it, these contradictions must make one wonder.
 Perhaps it is time to question existing preconceptions in seaweed blue carbon?

-To conclude, I show that vascular plants also photosynthesise after detachment, but this varies greatly from a few minutes in tree leaves without access to water, over several days on average in terrestrial and freshwater plants to a couple weeks in seagrasses.
+To conclude, I show that vascular plants also photosynthesise after detachment, but this varies greatly from a few minutes in tree leaves without access to water, over several days on average in terrestrial and freshwater plants to a couple of weeks in seagrasses.
 Macroalgae alone can photosynthesise for months post-excision.
 The powerful effect of detrital photosynthesis on decomposition and thereby blue carbon has already been evidenced to some extent (Birch et al., 1983; Brouwer, 1996; de Bettignies et al., 2020).
-What now remains to be investigated is (1) decomposition trajectories of macroalgal detritus with and without physiology and how these compare with seagrasses as the most functionally similar plants, (2) the prevalence of photosynthesis in eroding, abscised and other senescing tissues, and (3) the proportion of the detrital pool that photosynthesises in situ.
+What now remains to be investigated is (1) decomposition trajectories of macroalgal detritus with and without physiology and how these compare with seagrasses as the most functionally similar plants, (2) an improved decomposition model for macroalgae that explicitly accounts for detrital photosynthesis, (3) the prevalence of photosynthesis in eroding, abscised and other senescing tissues, and (4) the proportion of the detrital pool that photosynthesises in situ.

 Supplementary data